Steven Berkoff: Television

-In television, Berkoff had early roles in episodes of The Avengers and UFO episodes "The Cat with Ten Lives" and “Destruction’ in 1970.
+In television, Berkoff had early roles in episodes of The Avengers, The Saint a number of episodes and UFO episodes "The Cat with Ten Lives" and "Destruction’ The Saint in 1970.
 Other TV credits include: Hagath, in the episode "Business as Usual" of Star Trek: Deep Space Nine; Stilgar, in the mini-series Children of Dune; gangster Mr. Wiltshire in one episode of Hotel Babylon; Dr. Paul Jorry in the episode "Deadline" of Space Precinct; lawyer Freddie Eccles in "By the Pricking of My Thumbs", an episode of Agatha Christie's Marple; and Adolf Hitler in the mini-series War and Remembrance.
 In 1998, he made a guest appearance in the Canadian TV series La Femme Nikita (in the episode "In Between").
 In 2006, he played celebrity/criminal Ray Cook in the New Tricks episode "Bank Robbery".

 In 2010, Berkoff played former Granada Television chairman Sidney Bernstein for the BBC Four drama, The Road to Coronation Street.
+In the same year, he presented the BBC Horizon episode "To Infinity and Beyond".
 He has played the historical Florentine preacher Girolamo Savonarola in two separate TV productions: the 1990 TV film A Season of Giants and the 2011 series The Borgias.
 Berkoff appears as himself in the "Science" episode of the British current affairs satire Brass Eye (1997), warning against the dangers of the fictional environmental disaster "Heavy Electricity".
 In September 2012, Berkoff appeared in the Doctor Who episode "The Power of Three".

 In 2014, Berkoff played a supporting role in the second season of the Lifetime TV show Witches of East End as King Nikolaus, the patriarch of the Beauchamp family.

 In 2016, he appeared in series 3, episode 1 of the Channel 4 sitcom Man Down as Mr. Klackov, a "terrifying" caretaker with an Eastern European accent "who makes covering [series protagonist] Dan's mistakes even more complicated" when his job as a schoolteacher is threatened.